Myles Gaskin Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 Matchup vs. Atlanta

-- The Falcons have the NFL's 12th-ranked defense against the run, allowing 108.2 yards per game.
+- Gaskin will go up against a Falcons squad that allows 108.2 rushing yards per game and is the NFL's 12th-ranked rush defense.

-- This year the Falcons have given up five rushing TDs.
-They are ranked eighth in the league in that category.
+- The Falcons have given up five rushing touchdowns, eighth in the NFL.

 Recent Performances

-- Against the Jaguars last week, Gaskin rushed five times for nine yards.
+- In last week's outing against the Jaguars, Gaskin carried the ball five times for nine yards.

-- Over his last three games, Gaskin has run for 37 yards on 12 carries (12.3 ypg), with zero touchdowns.
+- Gaskin has put up 37 rushing yards on 12 carries (12.3 yards per game) with zero touchdowns over his last three outings.

 Gaskin's Miami Teammates